nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ## Overview

-This documentation outlines the steps taken to deploy a containerized Flask application onto a Terraform-provisioned AKS (Azure Kubernetes Service) cluster.
+This documentation outlines the steps taken to deploy a the application onto a Terraform-provisioned AKS (Azure Kubernetes Service) cluster.
 The deployment includes creating a Kubernetes Deployment and Service using manifests.

 ## Deployment Manifests